-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 We're going to hear, now, from commentator Benjamin Tupper.
 He's a U.S. veteran of the war in Afghanistan.
 He helped train the Afghan National Army.
 And like any teacher, he takes great pride in his student's accomplishments.

-He told me that previous American commanders had determined the Afghans were too ignorant to use the computers.
+BENJAMIN TUPPER: He told me that previous American commanders had determined the Afghans were too ignorant to use the computers.
 And training them would be a distraction from our primary effort, killing the enemy and ending the war.
 He said the computers would remain locked away because the Afghan soldiers would break them, steal them or sell them.

-So my commander released all the computers to all the Afghan battalion's staff and command sections.
+LOUISE KELLY: So my commander released all the computers to all the Afghan battalion's staff and command sections.
 Cor-ee stayed up late every night teaching other soldiers how to use spreadsheets and produce word documents.
 He was the troubleshooter when the computers crashed.
 Cor-ee became the most valuable man in the unit.

-This is MORNING EDITION from NPR News.
+LOUISE KELLY: This is MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.